carbon-language/carbon-lang/llvm/docs/DiscourseMigrationGuide.md

 # Discourse Migration Guide

-## Current Status of Migration: Migration complete and we are doing our final checks.
-Discourse still in read-only for a bit more as we finish.
+## Current Status of Migration: Final checks of migration are complete.
+Discourse should be online shortly.

 This document is intended to help LLVM users to migrate from the mailing lists to Discourse.
 Discourse has two basic ways for interaction: Via the [web